Adithyaofficial/Exno.3-Prompt-Engg/README.md

 now here are my inputs → Audience: [age : 19-24, group, location, concerns].
 Cultural factors: [Languages: Tamil,Telugu & Malayalam].
-Channels: [Whatsapp Groups and Communities, Reddit, X] Local issue: Choose your own
+Channels: [Whatsapp Groups and Communities, Reddit, X] Local issue: Choose your own.
 Using the same format and examples you gave earlier, create a campaign for this audience

 # ChatGPT said: